apsun/ReflectionProxy/README.md

 - You aren't using it in performance critical code (i.e., in tight loops)
 - You don't want an external tool dependency

+On my machine, ReflectionProxy is about 75x slower than optimized (cached) reflection, and about 5x slower than naive (uncached) reflection.
+There is little I can do to improve performance: this is the natural overhead incurred by using dynamic proxies.

 If you are looking for high-performance reflection, please look elsewhere:
 - [AspectJ](https://blogs.vmware.com/vfabric/2012/04/using-aspectj-for-accessing-private-members-without-reflection.html)
 - [PatchLib](https://github.com/mariotaku/PatchLib)